preloader

 Overview

-Sometimes it may be required to specify additional constraints onto a mock operation.
-Constraints that are related to API behaviour or semantic may be hard even impossible to express with an API contract.
+Sometimes, additional constraints may be required on a mock operation.
+Constraints related to API behaviour or semantics may be difficult, even impossible, to express with an API contract.
 Microcks allows you to specify such constraints by editing the properties of a Service or API operation.

-This guide will introduce you the concepts of Microcks parameters constraints that allows you to customize the behavior and the validation of your mocks.
-You’ll kearn through a simple example how to place constraints onto a REST API operation.
+This guide will introduce you to the concepts of Microcks parameters constraints, which allow you to customize the behavior and validation of your mocks.
+You’ll learn through a simple example how to place constraints on a REST API operation.

 1. Concepts